-The City in the Middle of the Night proves an intriguingly interesting canvas to tell a story of survival, contact, social issues and much more.
+The City in the Middle of the Night proves an intriguing canvas to tell a story of survival, contact, social issues and much more.

 The planet January is a tidally locked planet of ferocious extremes.
 On the day side, there is heat that can boil oceans and kill life.
 The dark side, for humans anyway, is almost impossibly cold.
 The terminator line, where the world always hangs on the edge of night and day, is the place where human colonists have settled.
 Like the badly programmed space probes of Niven’s Known Space, the colonists have found a habitable area, rather than a completely habitable world.

 On this world , the author focuses on two characters.
 First is Sophie, a young woman of the city of Xiosphant whose early choice to protect someone she loves leads to her exile and an amazing encounter with the indigenous inhabitants of the world that changes her life forever.
 And then there is Mouth, whose darker history as a itinerant traveler along the terminator only slowly emerges in the narrative.
 Sophie and Mouth’s stories, and the story of the ultimate fate of a world, is the story of Charlie Jane Anders’ The City in the Middle of the Night.

 The novel’s strength is the worldbulding and the canvas on which the author places the human characters.
 Tidally locked planets can be tricky depict in a realistic fashion.
 The author has put a lot of thought, however, into how you could have a human-habitable zone between two very inhospitable extremes and the science feels solid and real, although perhaps it is a mite exaggerated for narrative effect, especially the sea where you have boiling on the day side, and implacable glaciers on the other. .
 A question I had about some of the climatological consequences of a tidally locked planet, it turns out, get answered later in the novel, showing the depth of thought she has put into her work.